Connecting Business Systems

-Most businesses run between five and fifteen systems.
+Most businesses run several systems, often five or more.
 A CRM for sales, an ERP for operations, an accounting package, a project management tool, maybe a legacy database that nobody wants to touch but everybody depends on.
 Each system holds a piece of the picture, and none of them share it willingly.
+The integration patterns you choose to connect them determine whether data flows reliably or gets lost along the way.

 System integration is the work of making those systems exchange data reliably, on time, and without losing records along the way.
 It sounds straightforward until you realise that each system has its own data model, its own timing expectations, and its own ideas about what a "customer" or an "order" actually is.

-Since 2005, we have built system integration services across more than 50 Laravel applications for UK businesses.
-The patterns in this guide come from that work: connecting CRMs to ERPs, bridging legacy databases to modern APIs, and keeping data synchronisation running when one system goes down at 2am on a Saturday.
+The patterns in this guide come from real integration work: connecting CRMs to ERPs, bridging legacy databases to modern APIs, and keeping data synchronisation running when one system goes down at 2am on a Saturday.
+If you are looking for the business-level view of connecting your tools, start with systems integration and data flow.
+This page covers the engineering patterns underneath.

 What system integration actually involves